TABLE OF CONTENTS

 The Health Insurance Marketplace places policies into four tiers based on how much the plans cost per month, annual deductibles, and copayments.
 The four tiers are Bronze, Silver, Gold, and Platinum.

 |Average premium in Arizona||2020||2021||2022||2023|

 |Most affordable Silver plan||$435||$418||$383||$405|

 The Arizona Health Care Cost Containment System (AHCCCS) is Arizona’s Medicaid program.
 Arizona has two government-funded health care programs run by AHCCCS to assist low-income residents with health coverage: Medicaid and KidsCare.
 Eligibility will depend on your income, how many members are in your household, each member’s age, and whether you have or are caring for someone with a disability.

 The Medicaid program in Arizona is called the Arizona Health Care Cost Containment System, but it serves the same purpose as other state Medicaid agencies throughout the country.
-To qualify for Medicaid in Arizona, you must have low income and qualify as any of the following:
+To qualify for Medicaid in Arizona, you must have a low income and have one of the following additional qualifications:

 Arizona provides health coverage to children from families with income under the qualifying threshold.
 To enroll in KidsCare, a child:

 Coverage requires a monthly premium, ranging from $10 per month to $70 per month.
 Native American children from a federally recognized tribe can get KidsCare without a monthly premium.

 KidsCare provides coverage for routine doctor’s visits, physical examinations, diagnostic testing, immunizations, and medical treatment as needed when your child is injured or diagnosed with an illness.
 It also covers emergency treatment and hospital care.
 The AHCCS will connect enrollees with the health providers and services that are covered under the program.